Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

-Subsequently, we interrogate the PANI-HS sample with linearly polarized light at normal incidence.
-The experimental Stokes parameters are measured by the polarimeter at a fixed location as the input polarization is changed with a half-wave plate.
-Figure \ref{fig:polexp}(a) shows the experimental geometries and the corresponding Stokes parameters corresponding to the input beam (Figure \ref{fig:polexp}(b)).
-The graph shows the transmitted beam reference Stokes parameters without the sample in place.
-In Figure \ref{fig:polexp}(c), we show both experimentally measured diffracted Stokes values alongside that from our model.
-The fitting parameters provide good agreement between our model at normal incidence.
-These parameters show significant phase retardance.
-We observe small deviations in $S_2$ between our model and experiment, which may be the result of the misalignment of the incident angle of the sample or variations in PANI surface flatness.
+{At normal incidence, the fitting parameters to Eq. (\ref{mod}) are $a$ = 0.75, $\gamma_{\rm ret}$ = -70$^\circ$, and $\gamma_{\rm rel}$ = 85$^\circ$.
+These parameters show significant retardance.
+Figures \ref{fig:polexp}(c-d) show the input and transformed Stokes parameters generated by this model.
+The close agreement between our model and measurements indicates that the eigenmodes are linearly-polarized parallel and perpendicular to the $k$-vector at {azimuthal }angle $\phi_0$.
+These parameters indicate that the polarization modulation is distinctly measurable.
+The small deviations in ${\rm S}_2$ between our model and experiment may be attributed to misalignment of the incident angle of the sample or variations in the PANI surface flatness.}

-PANI-HS's diffraction-dependent polarization transformations are similar to the angular optical transformations generally associated with the nonlocal effects of metasurfaces or metagratings \cite{radi_metagratings_2017}.
 It can be stressed that the polarimetric sensing is possible because the azimuthal position in the Debye ring acts as the analog of a polarimeter-based rotated retarder with diattenuation in front of the detector.
-This is also what the Mueller matrix diffractometry images show.
+This is also what the Mueller matrix diffractometry images show {(See Supporting Information)}.

-When light diffracts at $\phi_0$, the presence of weak lattice modes retard the phase of the light associated with that mode, which we associate with $\gamma_{\rm ret}$.
-At normal incidence, the fitting parameters to Eq. \ref{mod} are $a$ = 0.75, $\gamma_{\rm ret}$ = -70$^\circ$, and $\gamma_{\rm rel}$ = 85$^\circ$.
-The fact that there is close agreement between our model and measurements indicates that the eigenmodes are linearly-polarized parallel and perpendicular to the $k$-vector at angle $\phi_0$.
-These parameters indicate that the polarization modulation is distinctly measurable.